soyoooooon/BootCamp/README.md

 # Boot Camp

-### Designing, coding and semantically tagging a static HTML5 and CSS3 website for our start up team pages For the purposes of the Boot Camp  project.
+### Designing and developing a responsive HTML5 and CSS3 website for our start up agency.

 ## Authors